Contractible subshifts: Strong contractibility

 On the other hand suppose $\pi_1, \pi_2$ are homotopic mod diagonal by $h : I \times X \times X \to X$.
 A strong deformation retraction to the diagonal is given by the formula $h'(t,x,y)=(h(t,x,y), y)$. \end{proof}

+Equiconnectedness for topological spaces is not equivalent to contractibility.
+For example, equiconnectedness implies that for any base point $x_0$, there is a base point preserving homotopy between the space and the constant map at $x_0$.
+This is called \emph{strong deformation retract contractibility}.
+It is well-known that there are spaces that are contractible, but one cannot preserve a particular base point.
+The usual example is the comb space

+with the induced topology.
+There is clearly no base point preserving homotopy between the identity map and the constant map at $(0, 1)$.

-As in the topological setting, equiconnectedness is not equivalent to contractibility in our symbolic dynamical category.
-Indeed, plenty of contractible subshifts are not of finite type, but we show below that on a large family of groups, equiconnectedness implies finite type.
-(On the groups $\Z^d$, we will later show the converse as well.)
+Similarly, for subshifts, strong contractibility is not equivalent to contractibility.
+Indeed, plenty of contractible subshifts are not of finite type, but we show below that on a large family of groups, strong contractibility implies finite type.
+(On the groups $\Z^d$, we will show the converse as well.)